 - Finally, let your system install the latest drivers and give your system a restart.

 6] Change DNS to Google or Cloudflare DNS

-Google DNS also helps you to get rid of a lot of network-related issues.
-Plus, it provides you enhanced security.
+Google DNS also helps you get rid of many network-related issues.
+Plus, it provides you with enhanced security.
 So you can try switching to Google DNS and see if it has helped you fix the Ethernet connection error on Windows 10.

 - Go to Control Panel > Network and Internet.

-- Then click on Network and Sharing Center then and go to Change adapter settings.
+- Then click on Network and Sharing Center and go to Change adapter settings.

 - Over here, right-click on your Wi-Fi connection and select Properties.

 - Next, select Internet Protocol Version 4 (TCP/IPv4) and click Properties.

 - Over here, place a checkmark on the Use the following DNS server addresses option and enter the following DNS values: